 And the other finalists are

 - Nguyen Hanh Nguyen, Planté (People's choice award)

 *This partnership is part of the latest round of CivVic Labs, LaunchVic's pre-accelerator program that brings startups and government together to prototype solutions to Victoria’s big challenges.

-**At the pitch event, most innovative protypes will receive seed funding (max $25k per challenge) to bring their ideas to market.
+**At the pitch event, three most innovative prototypes received seed funding of $25k per challenge to bring their ideas to market.